-8 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools
+9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

-Visiting the hot springs in Sao Miguel Azores is a must-do activity if you’re traveling to this dreamy archipelago.
+Visiting the hot springs in São Miguel, Azores, is a must-do activity if you’re traveling to this dreamy archipelago.
 During my 15-day trip to the Azores islands, I rented a car in Ponta Delgada and visited many of them.
 And in this post, I will tell you all about it.

-I have 8 mind-blowing hot springs to recommend to you, each with its own unique charm.
+I have eight mind-blowing hot springs to recommend to you, each with its own unique charm.
 You can visit pretty much all of these hot springs from Ponta Delgada or during your Azores Itinerary.

 Depending on where you are, make sure you include one of these amazing hot springs experiences in your list of things to do.

-Best Hot Springs in Sao Miguel Azores
+Best Hot Springs in Sao Miguel, Azores

 1. Ponta da Ferraria

-• Working Hours: 24/7
+- Opening Hours: 24/7

-• Entrance fee: Free
+- Entrance fee: Free

 These hot springs not only offer the soaking experience but you will be able to enjoy amazing views of the rugged coast of Sao Miguel.